Johanmkr/MasterThesis/README.md

 Contains the source code the neural network and other machine learning software.
 Not yet optimised nor generalised in any way.
 A lot of hard coding present.

 ## [ptpg](/ptpg/)
 PyTorchPlayGround $\to$ basically just a folder of testing material.
 Format is mostly `.ipynb` for testing and visualisation.
 No longer in use.
+Some dummy datasets and small *gevolution* datasets are also located here.
+Will perhaps be cleaned at some point.

 ## Something